-So if I could get some more information on the key responsibilities as well as whether or not there are any direct or indirect reports, including reporting that we know comes with a dotted line sometimes; so it's not a direct report, however there responsibility to oversee other employees.
+If I could get some more information on the key responsibilities as well as whether or not there are any direct or indirect reports, including reporting that we know comes with a dotted line sometimes, so it's not a direct report?
+However, there is responsibility to oversee other employees.
 Thank you, Mr. Chairman.